-Day 1: Write 10 things you are grateful for Simple as that.
+Day 1: Write 10 Things You Are Grateful For.
+Simple as that.
 It could be the shoes on your feet, the roof over your head, the phone in your hand, or the fact that you’re alive.
 Just find 10 things to say “thank you” for.

-Day 3: Clean Something Take some time to declutter today.
+Day 3: Clean Something.
+Take some time to declutter today.
 Show gratitude for your space by keeping it clean.
 Clutter never generates a good feeling whether we notice it or not.
 Notice the good feeling you get when you create space.

 Sidenote: This could be mental clutter as well.
 Take some time to do a brain dump and write down what’s been lingering up there.

-Day 5: Reach out to someone who has influenced you big time Okay, now you can text or call, or slide in a DM.
+Day 5: Reach Out to Someone Who Has Influenced You Big Time.
+Okay, now you can text or call, or slide in a DM.
 But this time, make it someone you haven’t spoken to in awhile.
 Maybe save this one for an old teacher or friend.
 Let them know that you’re calling them to thank them for the difference they’ve made in your life.

-Day 7: Forgive Someone Here’s the thing.
+Day 7: Forgive Someone.
+Here’s the thing.
 This challenge is pretty easy.
 Say you’re grateful, do some nice things…OK.
 All of these exercises help us to build a gratitude practice and make us feel really good.
 But there’s something a lot of us need to do in order to feel even better.
 Forgive someone.
 A lot of us are holding onto anger, pain, and hurt that was “caused” by someone else.
 Make the hard choice to let something go.
-The thing is, holding onto anger does nothing to the other person, it just hurts us.
+The thing is, holding onto anger does nothing to the other person, it just hurts you.
 Also, it’s really hard to be angry and grateful at the same time.
 Today is about gratitude.
 So, whatever happened – take a moment to find the good in it today.
-Whatever sliver of good you can find, then, make the conscious decision to let it go.
+Whatever sliver of good you can find in it, then, make the conscious decision to let the bad go.